← Frameworks

 Use commodity models - they are the truck.
 Replaceable, depreciating.
 Do not build custom models unless the data moat justifies it.

 Build proprietary verifiers and data pipelines - they are the land under the depot.
-Unique, compounding, increasingly expensive for a competitor to replicate.
+Distinctive, compounding, increasingly expensive for a competitor to replicate.

 The Automation NPV calculator models both curves.
 When appreciation exceeds depreciation, the knowledge asset is a compounder.
 When it does not, it is a wasting asset - and you should stop investing.